Let's first understand ...

 Market Share: How quickly are you gaining/losing the market share?

-Rahul Vora in this article shares how he analyzed a "simple metric" to assess whether his venture (Superhuman) has achieved the Product/Market Fit.
+Rahul Vora in this article shares how he used a "simple survey" to assess whether his venture (Superhuman) has achieved the Product/Market Fit.
 Here's how you can replicate it:

 Survey all your users with this simple question:

-Q. How would you feel if you could no longer use our product/service?
+Q. How disappointed would you feel if you could no longer use our product/service?

 Very disappointed